lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 11.** *Mine enemies.* —The word here used rwv *shur* —occurs nowhere else.
 It means, properly, a lier in wait, one who *watches;* one who is in ambush; and refers to persons who *watched* his conduct; who *watched* for his ruin.— *A. Barnes.*

 **Verse 12.** *Like the palm tree.* Look now at those stately palm trees, which stand here and there on the plain, like military sentinels, with feathery plumes nodding gracefully on their proud heads.
 The stem, tall, slender, and erect as Rectitude herself, suggests to the Arab poets many a symbol for their lady love; and Solomon, long before them, has sung, "How fair and how pleasant art thou, O love, for delights!
 This thy stature is like a palm tree" (So 7:6-7).
 Yes; and Solomon's father says, *"The righteous shall flourish like a palm tree",* etc. The royal poet has derived more than one figure from the customs of men, and the habits of this noble tree, with which to adorn his sacred ode.
 The palm grows slowly, but steadily, from century to century uninfluenced by those alternations of the seasons which affect other trees.
 It does not rejoice over much in winter's copious rain, nor does it droop under the drought and the burning sun of summer.
 Neither heavy weights which men place upon its head, nor the importunate urgency of the wind, can sway it aside from perfect uprightness.
 There it stands, looking calmly down upon the world below, and patiently yielding its large clusters of golden fruit from generation to generation.
 They *bring forth fruit in old age.* The allusion to being *planted in the house of the Lord* is probably drawn from the custom of planting beautiful and long lived trees in the courts of temples and palaces, and in all "high places" used for worship.
 This is still common; nearly every palace, and mosque, and convent in the country has such trees in the courts, and being well protected there, they flourish exceedingly.
 Solomon covered all the walls of the "Holy of Holies" round about with palm trees.
 They were thus planted, as it were, within the very house of the Lord; and their presence there was not only ornamental, but appropriate and highly suggestive.
-The very best emblem, not only of patience in well doing, but of the rewards of the righteous—a fat and flourishing old age—a peaceful end—a glorious immortality.— *W.M.
-Thomson.*
+The very best emblem, not only of patience in well doing, but of the rewards of the righteous—a fat and flourishing old age—a peaceful end—a glorious immortality.— *W. M. Thomson.*

 **Verse 12.** *The palm tree.* The palms were entitled by Linnaeus, "the princes of the vegetable world"; and Von Martius enthusiastically says, "The common world atmosphere does not become these vegetable monarchs: but in those genial climes where nature seems to have fixed her court, and summons around her of flowers, and fruits, and trees, and animated beings, a galaxy of beauty,—there they tower up into the balmy air, rearing their majestic stems highest and proudest of all.
 Many of them, at a distance, by reason of their long perpendicular shafts, have the appearance of columns, erected by the Divine architect, bearing up the broad arch of heaven above them, crowned with a capital of gorgeous green foliage."
 And Humboldt speaks of them as "the loftiest and stateliest of all vegetable forms."
 To these, above all other trees, the prize of beauty has always been awarded by every nation, and it was from the Asiatic palm world, or the adjacent countries, that human civilization sent forth the first rays of its early dawn.
 On the northern borders of the Great Desert, at the foot of the Atlas mountains, the groves of date palms form the great feature of that parched region, and few trees besides can maintain an existence.
 The excessive dryness of this arid tract, where rain seldom falls, is such that wheat refuses to grow, and even barley, maize, and Caffre corn, (Holcus sorghum,)afford the husbandman only a scanty and uncertain crop.
 The hot blasts from the south are scarcely supportable even by the native himself, and yet here forests of date palms flourish, and form a screen impervious to the rays of the sun, beneath the shade of which the lemon, the orange, and the pomegranate, are cherished, and the vine climbs up by means of its twisted tendrils; and although reared in constant shade, all these fruits acquire a more delicious flavour than in what would seem a more favourable climate.
 How beautiful a comment do these facts supply to the words of Holy Writ, *"The righteous shall flourish like the palm tree!"* Unmoved by the scorching and withering blasts of temptations or persecutions, the Christian sustained by the secret springs of Divine grace, lives and grows in likeness to his Divine Master, when all others are overcome, and their professions wither.
 How striking is the contrast in the psalm.
 The wicked and worldlings are compared to grass, which is at best but of short duration, and which is easily withered; but the emblem of the Christian is the palm tree, which stands for centuries.
 Like the grateful shade of the palm groves, the Christian extends around him a genial, sanctified, and heavenly influence; and just as the great value of the date palm lies in its abundant, wholesome, and delicious fruit, so do those who are the true disciples of Christ abound in "fruits of righteousness", for, said our Saviour, "Herein is my Father glorified, that ye bear much fruit; so shall ye be my disciples."— *"The Palm Tribes and their Varieties."
-R.T.
-Society's Monthly Volume.*
+R. T. Society's Monthly Volume.*

 **Verse 12.** *The righteous shall flourish.* David here tells us *how* he shall flourish.
 "He shall flourish *like the palm tree*: he shall grow like a cedar in Lebanon."
 Of the wicked he had said just before, "When the wicked spring as the grass, and when all the workers of iniquity do flourish; it is that they shall be destroyed for ever."
 They flourish as the *grass,* which today is, and tomorrow is cast into the oven.
 What a contrast with the worthlessness, the weakness, transitoriness, and destiny, of grass—in a warm country too—are the palm tree and cedar of Lebanon!
 They are evergreens.
 How beautifully, how firmly, how largely, they grow!
 How strong and lofty is the cedar!
 How upright, and majestic, and tall, the palm tree.
 The palm also bears fruit, called dates, like bunches of grapes.
 It sometimes yields a hundredweight at once.
 He tells us *where* he shall flourish.
 "Those that be planted in the house of the Lord shall flourish in the courts of our God."
 The allusion is striking.
 It compares the house of God to a garden, or fine well watered soil, favourable to the life, and verdure, and fertility, of the trees fixed there.
 The reason is, that in the sanctuary we have the communion of saints. *There* our fellowship is with the Father, and with his Son Jesus Christ. *There* are dispensed the ordinances of religion, and the word of truth. *There* God commandeth the blessing, even life for evermore.
 He also tells us *when* he shall flourish.
 "They shall still bring forth fruit in old age."
 This is to show the permanency of their principles, and to distinguish them from natural productions.